 In computing, these activities are run by the British Computer Society (BCS), who accredit degree programmes as meeting the educational requirements for the various professional qualifications that they can subsequently award.
 Each of these qualifications also has requirements for professional experience, to be achieved once you have graduated, but knowing that your degree would meet the relevant educational requirements provides you with a guarantee that the degree programme is of high quality.

 The BCS can award any of the following three professional qualifications:

 - Chartered Information Technology Professional, which is the broadest one of the three, and is awarded by the BCS itself.
 This qualification entitles you to put the letters CITP after your name.

 - Chartered Engineer, which the BCS awards on behalf of the Engineering Council to those who are working in areas such as software engineering.
 This qualification entitles you to put the letters CEng after your name.

 - Chartered Scientist*, which the BCS awards on behalf of the Science Council to those who are working in scientific applications of computing.
 This qualification entitles you to put the letters CSci after your name.

 As part of the accreditation process, an accreditation panel from the BCS visits the Department of Computer Science on a periodic basis.
-The most recent of these visits was in November 2012, to review the accreditation of our degrees for the next five years.
-The panel was very impressed with the quality of our courses, and on the basis of their recommendations the BCS agreed to accredit our programmes as detailed below.
+The most recent of these visits was in April 2017, to review the accreditation of our degrees for the next five years.
+The panel was very impressed with the quality of our courses, and on the basis of their recommendations, the BCS agreed to accredit our programmes as detailed below.